 Lolita Ritmanis is an Emmy Award winning, and 10 time Emmy Award nominated composer.
-On February 9th, 2021 she was Oscar shortlisted for the Academy Award for best original score for her 70 minute symphonic and choral score for the feature film Blizzard of Souls, which has already earned her the Hollywood Music in Media Award for best score for an international feature film, the Alex North Award for best score, and nominations for the Society of Composers and Lyricists Award for best score for an independent film, as well as the World Soundtrack Award.
+On February 9th, 2021 she was Oscar shortlisted for the Academy Award for best original score for her 70 minute symphonic and choral score for the feature film Blizzard of Souls, which has already earned her the Hollywood Music in Media Award for best score for an international feature film, the Alex North Award for best score, the Society of Composers and Lyricists Award for best score for an independent film, as well as a nomination for the World Soundtrack Award - Public Choice.
 On February 18th, 2020 she won the Golden Microphone Award for best instrumental album, and on November 15th, 2020 Lolita was awarded the Big Christopher (Latvia's equivalent to the Academy Award) for Blizzard of Souls.